Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 This project is about implementing robot localization methods such as Extended Kalman Filter (EKF) and Particle Filter (PF).
 Given a map, your localization method will take sensor measurements of landmarks observed by the robot, and control updates from teleoperation of the robot, to localize the robot in the map.

+# Deadline 05/07/2021

+# Recommended exercises:

+- Understand the folder structure and how to create new packages, build and run the packages on local as well as on robot, please see the [documentation](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/dt_infrastructure.html).

+- Understand ROS topics, subscriber, publisher, tf message, broadcaster, Markers for drawing in Rviz.
+Please see the [documentation](http://wiki.ros.org/ROS/Tutorials)

 # Overview of cse571-sp21-project-1 repository

 ### cse571-sp21-project-1 repo contains four packages that you won't have to modify: